naturalis/nba-docs/content/misc/issues.md

 weight: 100
 ---

+* 27-10-2020: When using a `nameResolutionRequest` clause with the `queryWithNameResolution` endpoint, the query generates an error when `useCoL` is set to `true` and `nameTypes` contains the value `VERNACULAR_NAME`.
+You can still look up vernacular names using the internal resolver, by setting `useCoL` to `false`.

 * 12-08-2019: For taxon records imported from *Species 2000 - Catalogue of life*, the link in the field `recordURI` resolves to the general Catalogue of life search page instead of the taxon detail page.